lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

 modulesinstallation.png](../../../_images/interface-settings-
 modulesinstallation.png)

   * _Install only my modules_ will install the modules of the branch only.
 This is the default option.
-The [submodules](../advanced/submodules.html#odoosh-advanced-submodules) are excluded.
+The [submodules](../advanced/submodules#odoosh-advanced-submodules) are excluded.

-  * _Full installation (all modules)_ will install the modules of the branch, the modules included in the submodules and all standard modules of Odoo.
+  * _Full installation (all modules)_ will install the modules of the branch, the modules included in the submodules and all standard modules of Konvergo ERP.
 When running the full installation, the test suite is disabled.

   * _Install a list of modules_ will install the modules specified in the input just below this option.
 The names are the technical name of the modules, and they must be comma-separated.

-If the tests are enabled, the standard Odoo modules suite can take up to 1 hour.
+If the tests are enabled, the standard Konvergo ERP modules suite can take up to 1 hour.
 This setting applies to development builds only.
 Staging builds duplicate the production build and the production build only installs base.